 Travel Mileage: Mileage rate paid to the provider to complete an evaluation or for provider services not otherwise available within the youth's region.
 Mileage will be approved on a case-by-case basis, with prior approval outlined on the service authorization/purchase order.
 Mileage will be paid only beyond travel outside of the DSP's region.

 Fee will not be duplicated for provider staff traveling to deliver a service to multiple youth.
 Travel mileage will only be paid to providers who reimburse staff at the reimbursement rate.
 Round-trip mileage may be approved for each trip minus 50 miles.
 Example: Clinician travels 220 miles to conduct psychosexual evaluations for two youth in detention; the travel mileage reimbursement is assessed for one youth at 170 miles.
 Service is billed by the mile.

 Travel Time: Compensation for in-person evaluations and GPS set-up services at locations which are outside the DSP's coverage area (generally more than an hour from the office) when services are not available within the youth's home community.
-Travel time will be approved on a case-by-case basis, with prior approval outlined on the service authorization/purchase order.
 Fee will not be duplicated for provider staff traveling to deliver a service to multiple youth.
 Not to be used in conjunction with billable hours.
 Example: Clinician travels four hours roundtrip to conduct psychosexual evaluations for two youth in detention; the travel time reimbursement is assessed for one youth for four hours total.
 Service is billed by the hour.